henryxiang/react-demo/presentation.md

 --
 ### React JS

-* Component not template
-* Composable to build complex UI
+* A JavaScript library to build UI
+* Based on component not template
+* Virtual DOM

 --
 ### React Component